 What is Bribery?

 Bribery is generally defined as offering, receiving, demanding, or soliciting something of value for the purpose of influencing someone’s actions while acting within their official duty.
 If you offer someone money in exchange for an unlawful act to be carried out under their professional duties, you could be charged with bribery.
 On the other hand, if you are the official and you accept a bribe in exchange for favors, you could also be charged.
 Though bribery often relates to elected and/or government officials offering or receiving money, assets, or even position in return for professional favor, this is not always the case.
 David Benowitz, has handled the defense in countless criminal cases, giving him the experience and skill to build a strong defense.

 The penalty you could face in federal court for a bribery charge depends on the specifics of your case.
 In many cases, however, you could face up to 15 years in a federal prison along with fines reaching three times the amount of the bribe in question.
 In addition to legal penalties, you could lose your job, your reputation, and even the support of your family if convicted of a federal offense.

 Facing a federal bribery charge can be overwhelming and stressful.
 As you face potential prison time, you must also strive to maintain your personal and professional relationships in the midst of your integrity being called into question.
-Trusting your case to the federal bribery lawyers led by attorney David Benowitz is one way to alleviate the pressure you face.
+Trusting your case to the federal bribery lawyers of Price Benowitz is one way to alleviate the pressure you face.
 Having skill, experience, and integrity in your corner can help you achieve some comfort as you launch your criminal defense.

 If you are charged with bribery or if you believe charges are imminent, contact David Benowitz for a free initial consultation of your case.
 Call (202) 600-9900 to schedule a free consultation with an experienced attorney.